 1. “Combat Exclusion Policies and the Management of Gender Difference in the U.S. Military,” in Bailey, B., Doan, A., Portillo, S., and Vuic, K. (eds.)
 Managing Sex in the U.S. Military: Gender, Identity, and Behavior.
 Lincoln, NE: University of Nebraska Press, pp. 245-274.

-1. “Police, Fear, and International Compliance in Kenya’s Counterterrorism Agenda.”
-Security Dialogue (under review).
+1. “P/CVE-as-Counterinsurgency: Police Violence and Police Reform in Kenya’s Counterterrorism Agenda.”
+Security Dialogue 56 (4): 299-315.
 Co-authored with Darja Schildknecht.